customcommander/xss-lang/README.md

 }
 ```

-To add a link to the page we simply need to call the function as such:
+To add a link to a page we simply need to call the function as such:

 ```javascript
 add_link("https://example.com");